 Susan Raymond, Ph.D.

-At Changing Our World, Dr. Raymond is responsible for designing and conducting business operating environment research for both nonprofits and foundations, as well as developing business plans and program evaluations for new and existing institutions.
-Some of Susan’s clients include The National 4-H Council, The Alliance for Global Good, The US Fund for UNICEF, and St. John’s University.
+At Changing Our World, Dr. Raymond is responsible for designing and conducting research for both nonprofits and foundations, as well as developing business plans and program evaluations for new and existing institutions.

-She is a regular international conference speaker on the future role of philanthropy in economic growth and civil society.
-Susan earned her BA Phi Beta Kappa from Macalester College and her MA and Ph.D. from The Johns Hopkins University School of Advanced International Studies in a joint program with the School of Hygiene and Public Health.
-She is an elected a member of Pi Sigma Alpha and the Cosmos Club.
-She has worked on philanthropy and economic development projects throughout Africa, the Middle East, and Eastern Europe, as well as in Russia and Asia.
+She is a regular international conference speaker on the future role of philanthropy in economic growth and civil society, and has published four books and many professional articles on the changing global philanthropic landscape.
+Susan earned her B.A.
+Phi Beta Kappa from Macalester College and her M.A. and Ph.D. from The Johns Hopkins University School of Advanced International Studies in a joint program with the School of Hygiene and Public Health.
+She has worked on philanthropy and economic development throughout Africa, the Middle East and Eastern Europe, as well as in Russia and Asia.